SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 This class property returns the single instance of *SimulatorController*.

 #### *ControllerConfiguration[]*
 Returns the controller configuration map, not to be confused with the complete simulator configration map.
-This small configuration defines settings for controller notifications such as tray tips and buttonbox visuals and is maintained by the configuration tool (*).
+This small configuration defines settings for controller notifications such as tray tips and buttonbox visuals and is maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--configuration).

 #### *ButtonBox[]*
 Returns an instance of the singleton class [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-singleton-buttonbox-extends-configurationitem-simulator-controllerahk).
 This instance must be created by a specialized plugin.
 See [this simple example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Plugins/ButtonBox%20Plugin.ahk) for reference.